 Over the years, each of my children has developed their own approach for processing through both school and work tasks.
 As I have watched them perform their tasks, ask questions, and discover the joys of working hard, I have had the blessing of sitting back and taking pride in seeing some of my own quirkiness in each one of them.

 One year when I experienced a few staff changes, the office needed to be cleaned out and reorganized for new team members.
 Without request, my daughter Abby, often called “Mini Me,” set out to organize and clean the office.
 I watched closely as she processed the task.

-Whether you are preparing for a new school year, solving an organizational problem, or diving into mid-year reorganization just to add freshness and combat the mid-year slump, there are a few things that can help you along your way.
-Even if you are not a Type A, natural organizer like me, these tips can help you make a huge difference in your home and school organization.
+Whether you are preparing for a new school year, solving an organizational problem, or diving into mid-year reorganization just to add freshness and combat the mid-year slump, there are a few things that can help you get your homeschool area ready to meet any need.

 Having a homeschool area ready for a new year starts with scheduling time to tackle the task.
 Regardless the size of your school area or the number of children you are schooling, preparation takes a significant chunk of time.
 Intentionally scheduling in that time will make you much more likely to succeed in getting it done.

 When we had busy summer months, I would tackle the re-organization in chunk size bits of time.
 A few hours here and a few hours there.
 Whether you spend a full day purging or tackle a little bit over a month, scheduling a time will prove beneficial.